pexip/os-pytest/doc/en/reference.rst

 .. py:function:: pytest.mark.usefixtures(*names)

-    :param args: the names of the fixture to use, as strings
+    :param args: The names of the fixture to use, as strings.

 .. note::

     When using `usefixtures` in hooks, it can only load fixtures when applied to a test function before test setup (for example in the `pytest_collection_modifyitems` hook).

-    Also not that his mark has no effect when applied to **fixtures**.
+    Also note that this mark has no effect when applied to **fixtures**.